Frontera

 In 2018, the National Science Foundation (NSF) awarded a $60 million grant to the Texas Advanced Computing Center (TACC) to deploy a new petascale computing system, Frontera.
 Frontera opens up new possibilities in science and engineering by providing computational capability that makes it possible for investigators to tackle much larger and more complex research challenges across a wide spectrum of domains.

-Deployed in June 2019, Frontera is the 29th most powerful supercomputer in the world, and the fastest supercomputer on a university campus in the U.S. Early user access began in June 2019, and the system entered full production in September 2019.
+Deployed in June 2019, Frontera is the fastest supercomputer on a university campus in the U.S. Early user access began in June 2019, and the system entered full production in September 2019.

 Up to 80% of the available hours on Frontera, more than 55 million node hours each year, will be made available through the NSF Petascale Computing Resource Allocation program.